Institute for the Oceans and Fisheries, Faculty of Science at the University of British Columbia

 1.Can head-mounted accelerometers be used to detect successful prey captures in Australian fur seals?

 I simultaneously measured 3-dimensional movement on head-mounted accelerometers and recorded video from the animal’s perspective on National Geographic Crittercams.
 I quantified the prey captures measured on the accelerometers and compared it with the prey captures recorded on the video.
-By comparing the successful prey captures seen on the video to the prey captures measured on the accelerometer, I can determine the accuracy of using accelerometers to detect successful foraging dives.
+By comparing the successful prey captures seen on the video to the prey captures measured on the accelerometer, I determined the accuracy of using accelerometers to detect successful foraging dives.

 View video on related research: “Monster Data: unveiling the secret lives of marine mammals”.
 Have you ever wondered how scientists know where marine mammals go and what they actually do while underwater?
 Join the Vancouver Aquarium, the University of British Columbia and the Peter Wall Institute for an evening with biologists and statisticians as they reveal secrets contained in monster data now being collected by whales, seals and sea lions equipped with high-tech cameras and micro-computers.